 Implementing the processors (DAG nodes) yourself is more verbose compared to high-level API, however it gives you really powerful tool.

-Hadoop File System is the common tool used for building data warehouses and data lakes.
-Jet can use HDFS as either data source and destination.
+Jet can use HDFS as either data source or destination.
 If Jet and HDFS clusters are co-located, then Jet benefits from the data locality and processes the data from the same node without sending them over the wire.

 Ready for Cloud Deployments